UniversalDependencies/docs/_u-feat/NumType.md

 * [en] _one, two, three_
 * [cs] _jeden, dva, tři_ "one, two, three"; _kolik_ "how many";
   _několik_ "some"; _tolik_ "so many"; _mnoho_ "many"; _málo_ "few"
+* [cs] _<b>čtvero, patero, desatero</b>_ (specific forms of four, five, ten;
+  they are morphologically, syntactically and stylistically distinct from the default forms _čtyři, pět, deset_; in Czech grammar they are classified as "generic numerals", which also encompasses some other rare types;
+  nevertheless, `Card` is the closest match for them among the universal types.